THINK ABOUT THE REST OF THE APPLICATION

-- Extenuating circumstances affecting academic or work performance
+- Extenuating circumstances affecting academic or work performance.

-- Explanation of academic suspension or expulsion
+- Explanation of criminal conviction, academic suspension or expulsion, and/or failing grades.

-- Additional work experience that cannot fit into the space provided
+- Additional work experience that cannot fit into the space provided.

 If you really have no explanation for something negative, don't bother writing about it.
 For example if your GPA is 2.9 and you have no good explanation for why it is 2.9, don't bother writing something that looks like a lame excuse.
 This is more likely to hurt than help you.
 In the same vein, don't waste the committee's time telling them that your GMAT is a much better indicator than your GPA (the opposite is also true).
 They have heard it before and they will look at both scores and can draw their own conclusions without you stating the obvious.
 That said, if you have a good explanation for a bad GPA, you should most certainly write about it.